amolrv/amolrv.github.io/_posts/2020-01-27-introduction-to-http4.md

 tags: [toolkit, kotlin, functional programming]
 ---

-A couple of weeks ago, I was looking for a very simple way to create a web server.
-I found [http4k]{:target="_blank"}, which is a lightweight but fully-featured HTTP toolkit written in pure Kotlin that enables the serving and consuming of HTTP services in a functional and consistent way.
+While searching for a minimalist approach to creating web servers, I discovered [http4k]{:target="_blank"}, a remarkable HTTP toolkit that caught my attention.
+Written in pure Kotlin, http4k stands out by offering a lightweight yet comprehensive solution for both serving and consuming HTTP services.
+What makes it truly special is its functional approach and consistent API design.

-#### Some Features of http4k
+## Key Features of http4k

-- Small, written in functional Kotlin with zero dependencies
+- **Pure Kotlin Implementation**: Built entirely in functional Kotlin with zero external dependencies
-- Very simple, no magic, no reflection
+- **Simplicity at its Core**: No magic, no reflection - just pure functional programming
-- Immutable HTTP model, which makes it very easy to test/debug
-- Serverless / server independent
+- **Immutable HTTP Model**: Makes debugging and testing straightforward and predictable
+- **Cloud-Ready**: Works seamlessly in both serverless and traditional server environments

-## WebServer as a Function
+## The "Server as a Function" Concept

-http4k is designed as an application as a function.
-A web server can be viewed as one big function that handles requests.
-It's literally represented as a typealias:
+At its heart, http4k embodies a beautifully simple concept: a web server is essentially just a function that processes requests.
+This idea is elegantly captured in a single typealias:

 ```kotlin
 typealias HttpHandler = (HttpRequest) -> HttpResponse
 ```

-An endpoint that echoes the request body can be created with just two simple lines:
+Here's how straightforward it is to create an endpoint that echoes back the request body:

 ```kotlin
 val app: HttpHandler = {